Massage is moving inside: testing required within 1 week of appointment!

 Is your doula comfortable supporting the birth you want?

-For instance I tend to be the most excited about supporting clients seeking a natural birth, and I'm also a big fan of helping parents find a way to make a c-section into a compassionate and loving birth experience.
-If my clients want analgesics I am okay with supporting them, and I require them to be fully informed and understand the plusses and minuses of each decision.
-I believe fully in informed birth and as a birth educator I try to make sure my clients can weigh their decisions and feel impowered to advocate for themselves.
+I do tend to be the most excited about supporting clients seeking a natural birth, and I'm also a big fan of helping parents find a way to make a c-section into a compassionate and loving birth experience.
+If my clients want analgesics I am fine with supporting their choice, and I help them to be fully informed and understand the plusses and minuses of each decision.
+I believe in fully informed birth and as a birth educator I try to make sure my clients can weigh their decisions and feel empowered, and prepared to advocate for themselves.

 Do you like your doula? - feeling comfortable and at ease around your doula is absolutely going to help you to have a safe and supported birth.
 Interview a few doulas, or find a doula meet up if they are available in your area.